 Intro to Gym Climbing / Belay Certification Class

 “Intro to Gym Climbing” classes are held on Monday, Wednesday and Friday evenings from 7-9pm, and Saturday afternoons from 1-3pm.
-This group class is the entry portal to the world in indoor climbing at the Alaska Rock Gym.
+This group class is the entry portal to the world of indoor climbing at the Alaska Rock Gym.
+Minimum age for participation is 14 years.
 The curriculum includes an orientation to the routes on the wall, basic climbing movement, gym etiquette, belay skills and a bouldering orientation.
 At the end of the class, most participants are belay certified and able to boulder, climb and top-rope belay in the gym.
+On line registration and payment in advance of the date of the class is recommended, as is executing and submitting the Alaska Rock Gym liability waiver.
+Getting the waiver done in advance really speeds things up on the day of the class!

 Private “Intro to Gym Climbing” classes are also available upon request.
+Minimum age for participation is 14 years.
 Reservations must be made at least 4 days in advance, and groups of up to 16 can be accommodated.
 Please call the front desk for more information.

 Frequently Asked Questions